Welcome to Mauritius

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-Economy class airfare from Dubai / Mauritius / Dubai.
+Economy class, Dubai / Maldives / Dubai.

-Return airport transfer on private car.
+Return airport transfer in Mauritius on private car.

 Complimentary travel insurance.

 Mauritius-an Indian Ocean island nation, is known for its beaches, lagoons and reefs.
 The mountainous interior includes Black River Gorges National Park, with rainforests, waterfalls, hiking trails and wildlife like the flying fox.
 Capital Port Louis has sites such as the Champs de Mars horse track, Eureka plantation house and 18th-century Sir Seewoosagur Ramgoolam Botanical Gardens.
 The beauty of Mauritius is beyond words.
 Rich with lush forest, wild waterfalls, unique wildlife, Rocky Mountains, white sand beaches and breathtaking crystal clear turquoise lagoons, Mauritius is a dream holiday destination for tourists from all over the world.
 Mauritius is becoming one of the most popular destinations for tourists from all over the world looking for a high-end holiday on a tropic amazing paradise island.

 Trip Planning: The planning stage of your trip can be instrumental in its success and an enjoyable part of the experience itself.
 You have a world of options...and plenty to consider.